Jahangir Khan, The King of Squash

 Jahangir Khan, The Early Years

-Born with a hernia and deemed physically frail, Jahangir Khan overcame early health challenges to become a legend in the world of squash.
+Born with a hernia and deemed physically frail, Jahangir Khan Squash player overcame early health challenges to become a legend in the world of squash.
 Despite skepticism from the pediatrician, Jahangir explained in an interview that he told his father that he was physically frail and unfortunately would not be able to endure the rigidities of such a competitive sport, which, unlike many sports, is a competition of only 2 on the court, doesn’t have a team game and requires extreme skills and, above all, marvelous stamina.

-Jahangir underwent surgery at a young age and began playing squash under the guidance of his father, Roshan Khan, who was not only his coach and mentor, but a player in his own right, having captured the 1957 British Open title.
+Jahangir Khan Squash player underwent surgery at a young age and began playing squash under the guidance of his father, Roshan Khan, who was not only his coach and mentor, but a player in his own right, having captured the 1957 British Open title.
 So, Jahangir’s journey from a weak child to a formidable squash player reflects his determination and extraordinary talent.
 His success in the sport also paved the way for a remarkable career marked by outstanding fitness, stamina, and a legacy that would secure his spot as one of the greatest squash players of all time.

 All the men in the Khans’ family played squash, but Jahangir was a sickly child, and doctors forbade him to play sports.
 In November 1979, at a tournament in Australia, Jahangir’s brother died with a heart attack right on the court.
 The death of Torsam Khan was the push for the young Jahangir Khan, he promised himself to finish the job started by his brother and hence become the best squash player and professional athlete in the history of world sports.